If you want to find success with affiliate marketing, one of the first things you need to master is SEO traffic or in other terms; Google traffic!

 It’s a paid membership service (which costs just $19 a month) but it delivers so much data on the keywords you’re looking for that it puts it way above the competition.

-The other option for you, which is free, is the Google Keyword planner tool.
-It does the same job as Jaaxy, but it won’t go into so much details and numbers.
+The other option for you, which is free, is AnswerThePublic but it does not give you any details and/or numbers.

 Looking At What Google Says About Your Topic